-Statistical Backwards Induction requires three components common to empirical political science: (1) standard logit or probit regression (e.g., in Stata, SPSS, etc), (2) the ability to calculate predicted probabilities from the aforementioned regression, and (3) the ability to generate new variables by multiplying two existing variables.
-The basic idea for the
+SBI requires three components common to empirical political science: (1) standard logit or probit regression (e.g., in Stata, SPSS, etc.), (2) the ability to calculate predicted probabilities from the aforementioned regression, and (3) the ability to generate new variables by multiplying two existing variables.
+The basic idea for the SBI is to estimate the system equation-by-equation using standard logits, but transforming regressors in expected utility calculations into "new" regressors that can be used in standard logit estimation.
+Consider our strategic system of equations in equations (17) and (18) describing Fig. 2.
+For our referent example, the basic SBI estimation procedure is the following:

-7Probit probabilities result from an assumption of Normally-distributed error terms.
+7Probit probabilities result from an assumption of normally distributed error terms.